pchen718/pchen718/README.md

 ## Hi, I'm Phebe 👋

 I'm a recent M.S. graduate in Applied Mathematics from the University of Colorado Boulder, with a concentration in Statistics and Data Analytics.
+I also earned a B.A. in Applied Mathematics & Statistics and Economics from Macalester College.

 I’m interested in using statistical modeling, data visualization, and applied analytics to solve real-world problems, especially in education, sports, and public-interest data.